flores/haproxyctl/README.md

-	  nagios	 : nagios-friendly status for running process and listener cloudkick      : cloudkick.com-friendly status and metric for connected users show health    : show status of all frontends and backend servers enable all server
+	  nagios	 : nagios-friendly status for running process and listener cloudkick      : cloudkick.com-friendly status and metric for connected users show health    : show status of all frontends and backend servers show backends  : show status of backend pools of servers enable all server
 			 : re-enable a server previously in maint mode on multiple backends disable all server